-The Notes have not been and will not be offered, sold or delivered at any time, directly or indirectly, in the State of Qatar ("Qatar") in a manner that would constitute a public offering.
-This Prospectus has not been reviewed or approved by or registered with the Qatar Central Bank (the "QCB"), the Qatar Financial Markets Authority (the "QFMA") or the Qatar Stock Exchange (the "QSE").
+The Notes have not been and will not be offered, sold or delivered at any time, directly or indirectly, in the State of Qatar ("Qatar") (including the Qatar Financial Centre), in a manner that would constitute a public offering.
+This Prospectus has not been reviewed or approved by or registered with the Qatar Central Bank (the "QCB"), the Qatar Financial Markets Authority (the "QFMA"), the Qatar Financial Centre Regulatory Authority (the "QFCRA") or the Qatar Stock Exchange (the "QSE").
 This Prospectus is strictly private and confidential, and may not be reproduced or used for any other purpose, nor provided to any person other than the recipient thereof.